TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 13/Exodus 13.18.md

 ---

-but God led the people about, by the way of the wilderness by the Red Sea: and the children of Israel went up armed out of the land of Egypt.
+but God led the people around by the way of the wilderness by the Red Sea; and the children of Israel went up armed out of the land of Egypt.